kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-10-andre-onana-is-confident.md

 {% include video.html url="https://www.youtube.com/embed/lWnEe2gHu18" %}

-People get very excited when he comes out of his net, which allows them to look past the passing errors.
+People get very excited when he comes out of his net, which allows them to look past the odd wayward pass.
+It only takes one or three errors.

 The positive is that he will be a significant upgrade from David De Gea on the ball.
 It's like having an extra holding midfielder in goal.
 Vital and necessary, as he explained in the interview.